Is Your Project in Trouble?

 - Industrial development of complex embedded real-time systems for mass markets

-- Project management based on world-wide standards, with particular focus on assessment and recovery of troubled projects.
+- Project management based on world-wide standards; assessment and recovery of troubled projects.